Blob43/MM-AudioTool/README.md

 Requires [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 You probably already have it installed, but if you get an error about .NET, you need to install it.

 ### Credits
-[cktool](https://github.com/sjmerel/ck) for making this all possible
+[Cricket Audio](https://github.com/sjmerel/ck) for making this all possible